Apology & Repair

 People used to apologize by just saying sorry and not discussing how to keep the situation from happening again.
 And, if there wasn’t a plan for change, then the same situation would probably happen again and again.
 Trust cannot be repaired in a relationship when there has been a rupture if there is no commitment to trying to prevent that rupture from happening again.

 “I apologize for ___________ [be very specific].
-I think the impact of ___________ was ___________, and that was not my intention.
+I think the impact of ___________ was ___________.
 There was a clear gap between my intention and my impact.
-I will do ___________ to make sure I do ___________ differently in the future.”
+I will ___________, ___________, and ___________ to make sure that this situation doesn’t happen again.”

 The key is to be very specific and detailed throughout the entire apology.